MASQ-Project/Node/README.md

 - CLI
 - Docker image

-You can also join the official [Discord channel](https://discord.gg/cdUsjBQrgq) and speak to the team if you are interesting in testing stages
+If you are interested in testing stages, speak to the team in the official [Discord channel](https://discord.gg/cdUsjBQrgq)

 ### Downloading Official Releases